Tile layers are useful when you need to expose a map or layer on the web for the visualization of relatively static data.

 A raster tile layer is composed of cached raster tiles, also called map tile caches.
 These are delivered to client applications as image files (for example, JPG or PNG format) that have been prerendered and stored in ArcGIS Online.
 The tiles are statically displayed by the client.
 Raster tile layers are most appropriate for basemaps that give your maps geographic context such as imagery (as in the World Imagery basemap) or feature-based maps such as in the Topographic, National Geographic, Oceans, and other basemaps.
 Raster tile layers can also be composed of static operational layers such as thematic maps of your data.

-The cached tiles are fast to transmit over the internet and are easily understood by most common mapping software applications, so they are compatible not only with ArcGIS and web apps built with the ArcGIS APIs, but also third-party apps that use OGC protocols such as WMTS.
+The cached tiles are fast to transmit over the internet and are understood by most common mapping software applications, so they are compatible not only with ArcGIS and web apps built with the ArcGIS APIs but also third-party apps that use Open Geospatial Consortium (OGC) protocols such as WMTS.
 Raster tile layers can do the following:

-- Work well across a wide range of applications and devices (web, desktop, and mobile), including desktop applications, such as ArcMap, and older versions of web browsers.
+- Allow you to collaborate across a wide range of applications and devices (web, desktop, and mobile), including desktop applications, such as ArcMap, and older versions of web browsers

-- You can print them from web mapping applications.
+- Allow you to print them from web mapping applications

 Raster tile layer creation